 Melt the butter over low heat in a large saucepan.
 Add the marshmallows and stir until they are completely melted.
 Stir in the Rice Krispies.

-Let this mixture cool for 5 minutes.
-Stir in the mini chocolate chips that you have either frozen or refrigerated.
+Let this mixture cool for 2-3 minutes.
+Checking often to make sure you can still stir it.
+Add in the mini chocolate chips that you have frozen.
 This process is important as the chips will melt if added to the mixture while still hot.

 Spray a 9 x 13 inch pan with cooking spray.
 Press the mixture into the pan.
 Place wax paper over the top of the mixture and roll a small rolling pin or glass back and forth over the wax paper so you have an evenly flat surface.